0x4007/nv/README.md

 	* -> If contains ".js", will append to DOM on success.
 	* -> If contains ".css" will append to DOM on success.

 * Array -> Requests each element in order, but will accept them asynchronously.
 This is important to note if you are loading in JS dependencies.
-In this case...
+In this case... call `nv.functions.get` on the dependent within the callback, as it will fire off when everything is loaded.

 `onsuccess`